teja8978544942/RiskIt-e-3d-website/README.md

 The best way to deploy this Next.js application is with **Vercel**, the company that created Next.js.

-1. Push your code to a public GitHub repository using the steps above.
+1. Push your code to a public GitHub repository using the aformentioned steps.
 2. Go to [vercel.com](https://vercel.com/) and sign up with your GitHub account.
 3. Import your GitHub repository into Vercel.
 4. Add your `RESEND_API_KEY` and `FORM_TO_EMAIL` as Environment Variables in the Vercel project settings.